-Dinusha Panditaratne was appointed as Executive Director of LKI in August 2015.
-Dr. Panditaratne received her initial degree in law with first class honours from the University of Oxford, where she was a Markby Scholar at Balliol College.
-She received her master’s and doctorate from Yale Law School.
-Her scholarship and teaching focuses on international law, human rights, gender, and public law.
+Dinusha Panditaratne has been Executive Director of LKI since August 2015.
+Dr. Panditaratne received her initial degree in law with first class honours from the University of Oxford, where she was a Markby Scholar at Balliol College and won the University Prize for first place in Administrative Law.
+She received her master’s and doctorate from Yale Law School, where her doctoral thesis focused on international human rights law.

 Prior to her appointment at LKI, Dr. Panditaratne was an Assistant Professor at the Faculty of Law at the Chinese University of Hong Kong, and a Visiting Fellow at the University of Hong Kong.
-Dr. Panditaratne, is an attorney admitted to practice in the State of New York and has worked at Milbank, Tweed, Hadley & McCloy LLP, an international law firm on Wall Street.
+Dr. Panditaratne is an attorney admitted to practice in the State of New York and previously worked at Milbank, Tweed, Hadley & McCloy LLP, an international law firm on Wall Street.

 President Trump: Implications for Sri Lanka